 The performer known as Mistinguett first appeared at the Casino de Paris in 1895 and went on to appear in venues such as the Folies Bergère, Moulin Rouge and Eldorado.
 Her risqué routines captivated Paris and France, and she went on to become the most popular French entertainer of her time and purportedly the highest paid female entertainer in the world, known for her flamboyance and a zest for the theatrical.
-In 1919 her legs, it was said, were insured for 500,000 francs.

 She first recorded her signature song, “Mon Homme”, in 1916.
 It was once popularised under its English title “My Man” by Fanny Brice.
 Once during a tour of the United States, Mistinguett was asked by Time magazine to explain her popularity.
 Her answer was, “It is a kind of magnetism.
 I say ‘Come closer’ and draw them to me.”

 Mistinguett died in Bougival, France, at the age of 80, attended by her son.
 She is buried in the Cimetière Enghien-les-Bains, Île-de-France, France.